masashitanimura/2.0/pages/api/createMSSStream.md

 ## Notes

 - If you wan't your playlist to start at the very beginning, issue the `createMSSStream` first before `pullStream` command
+- If using autoMSS, take note that the following parameter values will not be modified:
+  - keepAlive - will always be false
+  - cleanupDestination - will always be true
+  - createMasterPlaylist - will always be false
+  - overwriteDestination - will always be true
+  - playlistType - will always be "rolling"

 ------